Minecraft-Anarchy/minecraft-hack-clients/README.md

 </div>

 ### News
-I'm open to adding clients from servers (even if its paid).
+I'm open to adding clients from discord servers (even if its paid).
 Make a new issue or pull request following the Template.

 ## Some Info
 * If you have a suggestion make an issue and tell me the **Name, Github/Website/Discord Link, Version, Description, Download Link/Compile Yourself/Pay**.